 - Identification of resources for plan implementation and project scheduling, including strategies for maintaining and amending the SWRP for future projects through an adaptive management process

 - Provisions for community participation in plan development and implementation

-The SBC SARW SWRP development is a collaborative process that involves a Technical Advisory Committee (TAC), stakeholders, and the community.
-The District is seeking partners for projects and programs to be included in the SWRP that provide multiple benefits, including water quality, water supply, flood management, environmental, and community benefits.
-Stakeholders and the public will be asked to review and provide comments on the draft SBC SARW SWRP, which is tentatively scheduled to be posted to this webpage by February 2018.
-A public outreach event will be hosted around this time to inform, educate, and solicit feedback.
+The SBC SARW SWRP development was a collaborative process that involved a Technical Advisory Committee (TAC), stakeholders, and the community.
+The District has partnered with stakeholders and taken input from the public to identify projects that provide multiple benefits, including water quality, water supply, flood management, environmental, and community benefits.
+Stakeholders and the public were asked to review and provide comments on the draft SBC SARW SWRP.
+The Final SWRP is posted below.

 SBC SARW SWRP Resources